akamai/cli-appsec/README.md

 Usage: akamai appsec match-target-order [options]

 Options:
-  --config <id>    Configuration id number
+  --config <id>    Configuration id.
+Mandatory if you have more than one configuration.
                    [number]

   --version <num>  The version number.
 It can also take the values 'PROD' or 'PRODUCTION' or 'STAGING'.
 If